On a characterization of polynomials among rational functions in non-archimedean dynamics: Background from potential theory on

 \section{Background from potential theory on $\sP^1$}

-Let $K$ be an algebraically closed field that is complete with respect to a non-trivial absolute value $|\cdot|$.
-The norm $|\cdot|$ or $K$ is {\itshape non-archimedean} if the strong triangle inequality $|z+w|\le\max\{|z|,|w|\}$ $(z,w\in K)$ holds (and then the equality holds if $|z|\neq|w|$), and is {\itshape archimedean} if it is not non-archimedean.
-For non-archimedean $K$, let $\cO_K:=\{z\in K:|z|\le 1\}$ be the ring of $K$-integers.
+Let $K$ be an algebraically closed field that is complete with respect to a non-trivial and non-archimedean absolute value $|\cdot|$; in general, a norm $|\cdot|$ on a field $k$ is non-trivial if $|k|\not\subset\{0,1\}$, and is non-archimedean if $|\cdot|$ satisfies the strong triangle inequality